I love writing about a wide variety of things, from the fascinating to the absurd.

 NOTE: All pictures are courtesy of NetCarShow, where wallpapers can be downloaded and shared, or Wikipedia, where the pictures are Creative Commons license.

 1. Cadillac Cimarron

-About twenty years ago, Cadillac wanted to bring the luxury a bit down-market, so they took a Chevrolet Cavalier, a small, light-weight economy car, and added a lot of sound proofing and body cladding, and an upgraded leather interior.
-It was so slow, they then had to upgrade the engine to a V6 to move all the weight around.
+In the 1990s, Cadillac wanted to bring the luxury a bit down-market, so they took a Chevrolet Cavalier, a small, lightweight economy car, and added a lot of soundproofing and body cladding, and an upgraded leather interior.
+It was so slow they then had to upgrade the engine to a V6 to move all the weight around.
 The end result is a pimped-out Cavalier with a Cadillac badge.
 Dealerships were told NOT to refer to the car as a Cadillac.
 But they did not obey orders, and the car became "Cadillac Cimarron."

 2. Aston Martin Cygnet

 Keep in mind that this car is decked out like an Aston Martin.
-It actually has hand-stitched leather inside, and they are only selling it someone who already owns an Aston Martin as sort of a city-car.
+It actually has hand-stitched leather inside, and they are only selling it to someone who already owns an Aston Martin as sort of a city car.